Aisha Buhari: Education

 Aisha Buhari earned a bachelor's degree in public administration from Ambrose Alli University (AAU), and a master's degree in international affairs and strategic studies from the Nigerian Defence Academy, Kaduna.
 Buhari obtained a diploma in beauty therapy from the Carlton Institute of Beauty Therapy, Windsor, UK.
 Buhari holds a post-graduate diploma in cosmetology and beauty from Academy Esthetique Beauty Institute of France.
 Buhari is a member of the United Kingdom Vocational Training and Charitable Trust and the International Health and Beauty Council.

 Business career

 For years, Buhari has run a business as the founder/managing director of Hanzy Spa and principal of Hanzy Beauty Institute, a beauty salon in Kaduna and Abuja.
-Buhari is a resource person to the National Basic Technical Education (NBTE), on beauty therapy and cosmetology and has participated in the curriculum development of small medium enterprises for NBTE.
+Buhari is a resource person to the National Board for Technical Education (NBTE), on beauty therapy and cosmetology and has participated in the curriculum development of small medium enterprises for NBTE.
 Buhari closed her beauty salon following the emergence of her husband as president of Nigeria.

 Buhari published a book titled Essentials of Beauty Therapy: A Complete Guide for Beauty Specialists, which has been recommended as a text for the NBTE curriculum.